bobajeff/x64-Assembly-SDL/README.md

 # x64-Assembly-SDL
-My attempts to learn x86-64 Assembly and Graphics programming by coding up some SDL2 demos
+This reposity is me logging my attempts to learn x86-64 Assembly and Graphics programming by coding up some SDL2 demos